- Why do I need an estate plan?

 - How much will child support and spousal support be?

 Child support and spousal support are calculated using a formula fixed by state law.
 The factors which determine these amounts include your income, your spouse’s income, the number of children, the timeshare with the children, and whether support payments are made for children of a different relationship.
+In the court's discretion, the judge can set child or spousal support above or below the "guideline" support amount.
+I will advocate for support amounts which are advantageous to you.

 - What will my timeshare with the children be?

 The standard the court uses is what is in the best interests of the children.
 The court will take into account each parent’s history of caring for the children and their future ability and willingness to do so.
 Each case is different.
-Your attorney will advocate for a fair and practical timeshare with your children.
+I will advocate for a fair and practical timeshare with your children.

 - What will happen to the family home?